Perhaps You Can See the Irony of It

 We remember the Nazis for their cruelty, but they were also corrupt.
 Hermann Göring looted art and other precious items, a recurring pattern in authoritarian regimes.
 Far-right leaders are often gangsters who lie more than democratic politicians, engage in bribery, embezzlement and coups to overthrow the government.
 Democratic countries are turning into gangster kingdoms where criminal leaders and their cronies enrich themselves, exceeding the corruption of the previous liberal establishment.
 If you have studied human politics, the return of gangster governments should be unsurprising.
 When order collapses, gangsterism will take its place.
 And order in the West is collapsing.

 If it is about survival, you do whatever it takes.
 To Hitler, the war was about the survival of the German people.
-He took a rather particular view on the matter and started World War II, and the irony of history is that no one ever destroyed Germany more than Hitler.
+He took a rather particular view on the matter and started World War II.
+The irony of history is that no one ever destroyed Germany more than Hitler.
 The Jews posed no immediate threat to Germany.
-Still, Hitler was not wrong in fearing that the Jews might take over Germany.
-In the United States, where the Jews had the opportunity to do so, something of that kind has occurred.
+Still, Hitler was not wrong in fearing that the Jews would take over Germany.
+In the United States, where the Jews had the opportunity, something of that kind has occurred.
 Usury and political corruption are the main pillars of Jewish power in the US.
-To the Jews, it is about the survival of their nation, so they see US foreign policy as a crucial national interest.
-And the Palestinians may not be an immediate threat to Israel, but that may change.
+To the Jews, it is also about the survival of their nation, so they see control over US foreign policy as a crucial national interest.
+The Palestinians may not be an immediate threat to Israel, but that may change.
+And if Adolf’s fears were justified, then you can’t easily dismiss the fears of the Israeli fascists as well.

-The Holocaust may have been exceptional in its scale and cruelty, but it fits in a long list of atrocities humans have committed.
-Human civilisation as we know it is about to end.
-We do good things, but the overall outcome of all that we do is a complete disaster.
-Had Adam and Eve listened to God and not sought knowledge of the gods, we would still have run around naked and would have done alright, killing each other with sticks and stones, not knowing the difference between good and evil.
+The Holocaust was exceptional in its scale and cruelty, but it fits in a long list of atrocities humans have committed.
+We can do good things, but the overall outcome of all that we do is a complete disaster.
+Technology only enhances our destructive inclinations.
+And so, human civilisation as we know it is about to end.
+Had Adam and Eve listened to God, we would still have run around naked.
+We would have done all right, killing each other with sticks and stones, not knowing the difference between good and evil.
 Humans are a failed species.
-We need a saviour who gives us an inspiring myth so that we can unite as one humanity and prevent the impending apocalypse.
-We can only hope that God wants the best for us.
-No matter how many weapons you have, nothing can protect you against God.
+If we hope to survive, hatred is not the answer.
+It is the problem.
+We must all learn to see our part in the drama and do better.
+We need a saviour who gives us an inspiring myth so we can unite as one humanity.
 Today, it is about the survival of humankind.
-We must do whatever it takes and hope that God is willing.
+We must do whatever it takes and hope that God is willing to save us.

 Featured image: Eva Braun and Adolf Hitler